South & West Yorkshire

 It is believed that Bradford's home was the Manor House, a substantial white painted house with Tudor half-timbering, just by the bridle path called Low Common Lane, and still privately owned.
 It was from here that Bradford, as a young lad, would set out each Sabbath on the twelve-mile walk to church at Babworth to sit under the ministry of Richard Clifton.
 When the Babworth congregation moved to Scrooby, a mere three miles away, it must have helped to save his shoe leather!
 Bradford's weekly walk would have taken him through the nearby village of Bawtry.
 This stands on the River Idle, which connects to the Trent and thence to the Humber.
 From here the women of the Scrooby congregation went by boat to Immingham, when making their escape to Holland in 1608.

-Bradford was not the only person from Austerfield aboard the Mayflower.
-There was also William Butten, who sailed as a servant or ordinary seaman and did not share the convictions of the Pilgrims; Bradford regarded him as arrogant and profane.
-Despite his youth and apparent good health, Butten was the only person who died during the actual voyage.
+Also aboard the Mayflower was William Butten, who sailed as a servant or ordinary seaman and may also have come from Austerfield, although this is unproven.
+Butten did not share the convictions of the Pilgrims; Bradford regarded him as arrogant and profane.
+Despite his youth and apparent good health, he was the only person who died during the actual voyage.
 He is commemorated by Butten Meadow, a close of modern houses with a picture of the famous ship in blue tiles on a wall.